simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 2.0.6

+Released TBD

+* Fixed an incorrect return-type in RunnableResponse
+* Fix for admin.protectmetadata=true - it would show a blank page

 ## Version 2.0.5

 Released 2023-07-31